From the Ground to the Cloud: Day 3

 In November 2019, a field trip to Malawi allowed Arm leaders to experience programmes firsthand, inspiring them to identify opportunities for co-created technology solutions that will help deliver on the UN’s Global Goals.

 6 November 2019 — KASUNGU, MALAWI.
-Kate Kallot, AI Ecosystems Director at Arm, and Louise Paul, Developer Program Manager at Arm, are currently with UNICEF Innovation and UNICEF UK, along with President & COO, Graham Budd; Chief of Staff to the CEO, John Heinlein; Design Engineer, Hetansh Shah; and Sustainability Manager, Fran Baker to identify more opportunities for co-created technology solutions that will accelerate the delivery of the Global Goals.
+Fran Baker, Sustainability Manager at Arm, is currently with UNICEF Innovation and UNICEF UK, along with President & COO, Graham Budd; Chief of Staff to the CEO, John Heinlein; Design Engineer, Hetansh Shah; AI Ecosystems Director, Kate Kallot; and Developer Program Manager, Louise Paul to identify more opportunities for co-created technology solutions that will accelerate the delivery of the Global Goals.

 In June 2017, the Government of Malawi, along with UNICEF, launched an air corridor – the first in Africa, and one of the first globally, to test the potential of drones for humanitarian and development use.